How to Stop Your Dog From Barking at the Door

 Dogs love to bark for many reasons.
 They bark when they’re happy, establishing territory, scared, annoyed, or just saying “hi.”
 Excessive barking can drive your neighbors and family crazy.

-See also Understanding Dog Behavior After Heartworm Treatment
+See also Dealing With Dog Behavior Issues

 Disrupting your dog’s barking